 With plenty of ports and WiFi and Bluetooth support, this MacBook overall is an excellent productivity machine under $100.

-3. Dell Latitude D830 Laptop
+5. Dell Latitude E5430 Laptop (Used)

 You could probably tell how reliable Dell laptops are by seeing another Dell latitude laptop on this list.
 The Latitude is a business line of notebooks from Dell (similar to Lenovo ThinkPad), and they generally have better build quality than Inspiron series laptops.
-This particular model, the D830, is a slightly bigger, better built, and more powerful laptop than the previously mentioned D630 on our list.
+This particular model, the E5430, is a slightly bigger, better built, and more powerful laptop than the previously mentioned D630 on our list.

 To start, it’s a 15-inch device with a top and bottom cover made from magnesium alloy and an inner surface made from plastic.
 The build quality feels like a tank, and there’s no noticeable flex on this laptop anywhere.
 While the keyboard and trackpad feel mostly the same as D630, the display is slightly bigger at 15.4-inches.
 The display panel in terms of color reproduction and brightness also seems to be the same, though.
 Not the best you can get in a laptop for the price but serviceable.

 Inside, the laptop houses a much capable Intel Core i5 processor than the previously mentioned D630, and the processor is also accompanied by more than double the RAM of 8GB, and it also has a roomy 320GB HDD.
 Still, you can’t expect this laptop to do wonders when it comes to multitasking.
 Don’t get me wrong, it is a pretty capable device for the price, and it will happily handle the basic everyday jobs, but doing anything intensive will slow down this computer.